1

 Mango Gelatin Salad

-My Aunt Nannette shared this smooth and refreshing salad as a convenient do-ahead dish.
-The mango and apricot flavors go well with pork, chicken and beef. —Debra Sult, Chandler, Arizona
+My Aunt Nannette often made this salad as a convenient make-ahead dish.
+The mango mold has hints of apricot and can be served with pork, chicken and beef—or for dessert. —Debra Sult, Chandler, Arizona

 Festive Cranberry Fruit Salad